StaffExecutive Director - - Kent M. Scarrett

 Section 5. - REPORTS

-The Constitution and By-Laws of The Ohio Municipal League may be amended at any meeting called in accordance with this Constitution by a two-thirds vote of all the member cities and villages, provided that a majority vote of the member cities and villages represented at any such meeting, a quorum being present, shall be sufficient if notice of the proposed amendment and the language of such proposal shall have been mailed to each member city and village not less than thirty days prior to such meeting.
+The By-Laws of The Ohio Municipal League may be amended at any meeting called in accordance with these by-lawsby a two-thirds vote of all the member cities and villages, provided that a majority vote of the member cities and villages represented at any such meeting, a quorum being present, shall be sufficient if notice of the proposed amendment and the language of such proposal shall have been mailed to each member city and village not less than thirty days prior to such meeting.

 Board of TrusteesOFFICERS